Husband E. Kimmel: Posthumous reputation and debate

 On the other hand, Kimmel's critics point out that he had been ordered 10 days prior to the attack to initiate a "defensive deployment" of the fleet.
 Kimmel, thinking the main threat to the fleet was sabotage, kept much of the fleet in port and did not place the fleet on alert.
 When his intelligence unit lost track of Japan's aircraft carriers, he did not order long-range air or naval patrols to assess their positions.
-He had a poor working arrangement with his Army counterpart, General Short, who was charged with defending the fleet while in port.
+He had a poor working arrangement with his Army counterpart, Short, who was charged with defending the fleet while in port.

 Historians generally recognize that American forces would have fared poorly even if Kimmel had reacted differently.
 In a 1964 interview, Admiral Chester Nimitz, who took over as commander of the Pacific Fleet three weeks after the attack, concluded that, "It was God's mercy that our fleet was in Pearl Harbor on December 7."
 If Kimmel "[had] had advance notice that the Japanese were coming, he most probably would have tried to intercept them.
 With the difference in speed between Kimmel's battleships and the faster Japanese carriers, the former could not have come within rifle range of the enemy's flattops.
 As a result, we would have lost many ships in deep water and also thousands more in lives."
 Instead, at Pearl Harbor, the crews were easily rescued, and six of eight front-line battleships ultimately raised.
 This was also the assessment of Joseph Rochefort, head of the US Navy's Station HYPO, who remarked the attack was cheap at the price.

 In 1994 Kimmel's family, including his grandson, South Carolina broadcaster Manning Kimmel IV, attempted for the third time to have Kimmel's four-star rank reinstated.
 President Bill Clinton denied the request, as had Presidents Richard Nixon and Ronald Reagan.
 A 1995 Pentagon study concluded other high-ranking officers were also responsible for the failure at Pearl Harbor, but did not exonerate Kimmel.

 On May 25, 1999, the United States Senate, by a vote of 52–47, passed a non-binding resolution to exonerate Kimmel and Short and requested that the President of the United States posthumously restore both men to full rank.
 Senator Strom Thurmond, one of the sponsors of the resolution, called Kimmel and Short "the two final victims of Pearl Harbor."
 The Senate enquiry in 2000 issued a lengthy exoneration of Kimmel's conduct.
 President Clinton did not act on the resolution, nor have any of his successors.